ideawu/ssdb/README.md

 SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL persistent storage server, using Google LevelDB as storage engine.

+SSDB's goal is to replace or co-work with Redis.

 ## Features

 * LevelDB client-server support, written in C/C++